carbon-design-system/stylelint-plugin-carbon-tokens/src/rules/motion-duration-use/README.md

 ## Fix

-The automatic fixes for the layout rule are as follows.
+The automatic fixes for the motion-duration rule are as follows.

 - V11: Replace `$carbon--` with `$`
 - V11: Replace `$duration--` with `$duration-`